mageto/cbh-take-home-project/Refactoring.md

 ## Your Explanation Here

-I have decided to use an early exit by the use of return in every conditional block also not storing data in a temporary variable and in line 8 I decided to use the short hand if statement since it's more readable.
+I have decided to use an early exit by the use of return in every conditional block also not storing data in a temporary variable.